pwang00/Cryptographic-Attacks/README.md

 Q: Why use SageMath instead of pure Python?

-A: Most of modern public key cryptography has some roots in Abstract Algebra (particularly group and ring theory) as well as number theory.
-Sage provides excellent support for both fields of mathematics and provides many useful, time-saving functions so that the vast majority of time can be spent on implementing the actual attack algorithms rather than the structures that they are dependent upon.
+A: Sage provides many convenient number-theoretic functions and constructors for algebraic structures commonly used by or used against cryptographic primitives, such as groups, polynomial rings, fields, and elliptic curves.
+This saves a lot of time since it allows focus to be placed solely on implementing attacks and useful general purpose algorithms rather than the structures that they depend upon.

 # Relevant Links